 Where it all comes from...

 Hello, my name is Anne Marie Taberdo and I'm an ice sculptor.
-I currently live and work in the UK.
-Before I began my freelance venture earlier last year I developed my ice carving skills over three years as the former Head Sculptor of The Icebox in London.
+Over the past nine years I have been based in London but now currently residing is Sydney, Australia.
+Before I began my freelance venture in 2015 I developed my ice carving skills over three years as the former Head Sculptor of The Icebox in London.

 I love to sculpt in all materials and at the moment my material of choice is ice.
 I find sculpting has become a kind of second nature to me and my endeavours into and acceptance of all its glory, wonder and struggle not only helps bring out the best in my practice but also in who I am.